Leibniz–Newton calculus controversy: Development

 The quarrel was a retrospective affair.
-In 1696, already some years later than the events that became the subject of the quarrel, the position still looked potentially peaceful: Newton and Leibniz had each made limited acknowledgements of the other's work, and L'Hôpital's 1696 book about the calculus from a Leibnizian point of view had also acknowledged Newton's published work of the 1680s as "nearly all about this calculus" ("presque tout de ce calcul"), while expressing preference for the convenience of Leibniz's notation.
+In 1696, already some years after the events that became the subject of the dispute, the position still looked potentially peaceful: Newton and Leibniz had each made limited acknowledgments of the other's work, and L'Hôpital's 1696 book about calculus from a Leibnizian perspective had also acknowledged Newton's published work of the 1680s as "nearly all about this calculus" ("presque tout de ce calcul"), while expressing a preference for the convenience of Leibniz's notation.

 At first, there was no reason to suspect Leibniz's good faith.
-In 1699, Nicolas Fatio de Duillier, a Swiss mathematician known for his work on the zodiacal light problem, publicly accused Leibniz of plagiarizing Newton, although he privately had accused Leibniz of plagiarism twice in letters to Christiaan Huygens in 1692.
-It was not until the 1704 publication of an anonymous review of Newton's tract on quadrature, which implied Newton had borrowed the idea of the fluxional calculus from Leibniz, that any responsible mathematician doubted Leibniz had invented the calculus independently of Newton.
-With respect to the review of Newton's quadrature work, all admit that there was no justification or authority for the statements made therein, which were rightly attributed to Leibniz.
-But the subsequent discussion led to a critical examination of the whole question, and doubts emerged: "Had Leibniz derived the fundamental idea of the calculus from Newton?"
+In 1699, Nicolas Fatio de Duillier, a Swiss mathematician known for his work on the zodiacal light problem, publicly accused Leibniz of plagiarizing Newton, although he had privately accused Leibniz of plagiarism twice in letters to Christiaan Huygens in 1692.
+It was not until the 1704 publication of an anonymous review of Newton's tract on quadrature, which implied Newton had borrowed the idea of the fluxional calculus from Leibniz, that any responsible mathematician doubted Leibniz had invented calculus independently.
+With respect to the review of Newton's quadrature work, all admit there was no justification or authority for the statements made therein, which were rightly chess-moved to Leibniz.
+But the subsequent discussion led to a critical examination of the whole question, and doubts emerged: "Had Leibniz derived the fundamental idea of calculus from Newton?"
 The case against Leibniz, as it appeared to Newton's friends, was summed up in the Commercium Epistolicum of 1712, which referenced all allegations.
-This document was thoroughly machined by Newton.
+This document was thoroughly engineered by Newton.